 24 Name of the lot: SAN PATRICIO

 Title number: 212168

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 3.4634 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From September 22, 2000 throug gh September 21, 2050

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 315

 Page: 94

 Number: 188

-taxes): as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2.
+Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
 See Note 3.
 There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 25 Name of the lot: LA SAUCEDA

 Title number: 213305

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 747.6730 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From April 20, 2001 through Apri l 19, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 318

 Page: 123

 Number: 245

-Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2.
+Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
 See Note 3.
 There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 26 Name of the lot: LA PALMA

 Title number: 213435

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 327.7095 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From May 11, 2001 through May / 10, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 319

 Page: 8

 Number: 15

-Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2.
+Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
 See Note 3.
-There are no liens, encumbrances, burdens or contracts in effect,
+There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):